 This web page links to 12 different publications on various topics, including promoting resilience in children, encouraging good behavior, and how to get your children involved in addressing their own challenging behaviors.

 Your parent-friendly guide to functional assessment and support.

 This 21-page guide describes what a functional assessment is, and what it can do to help your child.
 You can use this information to help your child at home, and also work with school staff to put a plan into place at school.

 Many behaviors can be minimized by controlling your response to them.
 With these tips, you can decrease behavior problems using redirection.
 The goal of redirection is to teach the student to monitor and correct his own behavior.

 This article takes a look at the question of “why kids are horrors at home.”

 Functional behavioral assessment (FBA) and positive interventions: What parents need to know.

 This publication will help you find out what is causing your child’s problem behaviors.
 After you find the cause, you can create a game plan to support and encourage the behaviors you do want, and get rid of the behaviors you don’t want.
-Also available in Spanish, Somali, and Hmong.
+Also available in Spanish, and Somali.